3M Company [MMM] stock Upgrade by BofA Securities analyst, price target now $110

 Sponsored

-Command™ Brand today announced its first official Director of Dorm Design, Bobby Berk, who will provide style inspiration for students and young adults to help transform their space to match their current aesthetic “era” this Back to College season and fearlessly express themselves with ease.
-Bobby Berk is a design expert, Emmy-nominated host of Queer Eye and author of “Right at Home: How Good Design is Good for The Mind,” publishing September 12, 2023.
+“In the second quarter, the actions we took to strengthen our supply chain and restructure the company led to improved service for customers, reduced costs across 3M, and better than expected margins and cash flow,” said Mike Roman, 3M chairman and chief executive officer.
+“As we execute our strategy, we are positioning 3M for long-term performance, including progressing the planned spin of our Health Care business and addressing a significant portion of PFAS litigation.”.

-The results of the trading session contributed to over 2863493 shares changing hands.
-Over the past one week, the price volatility of 3M Company stands at 1.61% while the volatility over the past one month is 2.03%.
+Over the last 12 months, MMM stock dropped by -18.11%.
+The one-year 3M Company stock forecast points to a potential downside of -4.94.
+The average equity rating for MMM stock is currently 3.30, trading closer to a bullish pattern in the stock market.

-The market cap for MMM stock reached $57.85 billion, with 552.70 million shares outstanding and 550.99 million shares in the current float.
-Compared to the average trading volume of 3.74M shares, MMM reached a trading volume of 2863493 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $60.57 billion, with 552.70 million shares outstanding and 550.99 million shares in the current float.
+Compared to the average trading volume of 3.66M shares, MMM stock reached a trading volume of 8767575 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 BofA Securities have made an estimate for 3M Company shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 11, 2023.